qzc438/ontology-llm/README.md

 ## News:
 - This paper has been accepted by PVLDB 2025: TBC
 - A production version of the source code linked to the PVLDB paper can be found in the `Releases` section.
-- Presentation slides linked to the PVLDB paper can be found in the `slides` folder.
+- Slide presentation linked to the PVLDB paper can be found in the `slide_presentation` folder.

 ## Important Notice:
 - For technical inquiries, please submit a GitHub issue.